 Ceiling Fan Installation Cost

 The average cost of ceiling fan installation is $75 to $150 with most homeowners spending around $150 to $350 for both parts and labor.
-Hiring a handyman to install your ceiling fan will cost $50 to $75 per hour and typically take 1.5 to 2 hours.
+Hiring a handyman costs $50 to $80 per hour to install ceiling fan and typically takes 1.5 to 2 hours.
 If a professional is needed, an electrician's hourly rate averages $85–$100 per hour and it will usually take two hours or more for new wiring.

 |Ceiling Fan Unit||$50 – $320|